PicsArt/cppbind/docs/02_first_steps/02_installation.rst

    .. tab-item:: Windows

-        IEGEN requires Clang for parsing source files.
+        CppBind requires Clang for parsing source files.
 Make sure you have Clang compiler installed on your Windows machine and it's added to the system path.

         If Python 3.7 or higher is already installed then skip this step.